YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLBADLABEL
 -------------------------

 JNLBADLABEL, Journal file xxxx has a bad YottaDB Journal File Label.
 Expected yyyy.
-Found zzzz
+Found zzzz.

 MUPIP Error: This indicates that the journal file indicated in the accompanying previous message does not match the expected format.